ElMyosotisCode/lrn-fe-003-cv-css-basic/README.md

 Hello... 😃👋🏻
 It's me Misael Randy Limpaty (ElMyosotisCode) your future Front End Developer Expert.

-This project is a continuation of “ATS-Based CV”, where I added in all the CV contents that I wanted in my CV.

 --

+This project is a continuation of “ATS-Based CV”, where I added some small visual updates to improve the looks of my "CV-ATS based" website.

 ## Learning Module Session 3 -> CSS Basics Styling